 - Special Issue of "AI in Biological and Biomedical Imaging" at Frontiers in Molecular Bioscience

-Xin Gao is an Associate Professor of Computer Science, Acting Associate Director of Computational Bioscience Research Center (CBRC), and Lead of the Structural and Functional Bioinformatics Group at KAUST.
+Xin Gao is a Professor of Computer Science, Acting Associate Director of Computational Bioscience Research Center (CBRC), and Lead of the Structural and Functional Bioinformatics Group at KAUST.

 Education and early career